 There are different ways to style your saree.
-You can either wear it the classic way as usual, or try draping it in a different style like Nauvari style.
+You can either wear it the classic way as usual or try draping it in a different style like the Nauvari style.
 But if you are looking for a completely hatke style, something that Komal Pandey would style and nail, watch the video.
 Here are 2 different ways to style your saree.

 Always slay your saree with the perfect but comfortable footwear.
 If heels are a no-go, opt for wedges or kolhapuris.
 To be on the safer side, purchase blacks or browns, they match with every colour!